ersiver/sample-java-swing/README.md

 # Weather Checker
-Desktop app written in Java using Swing & Open Weather Map API.
+Sample app to play around with the Java Swing library and Open Weather Map API.
 Presents current weather data for any city.

 #### Preview